nicholastmosher/emjc/README.md

 (such as `INTLIT`, for example) simply store the string representation of the text they matched inside.

+## Parser

+I originally started implementing the parser non-recursively, using a stack for pushing and popping symbols.
+It worked really well, until I realized I had no idea how to build the AST using this method.
+The remnants of that version of the parser are in `src/parser/stack_parser.rs` and `src/emj_grammar.rs`.

+I then switched gears and went for the recursive descent approach.
+This is the parser I'll be using from now on (or perhaps until I can make the stack parser work).
+It's in `src/parser/recursive_parser.rs`.
+The AST is defined in `src/parser/ast.rs`, and I've made visitor traits and a printer implementation which are in `src/parser/visitor/mod.rs` and `src/parser/visitor/printer.rs`, respectively.

+Some known issues with the parser: currently I have a grammar ambiguity I have yet to resolve which can't tell the difference between a variable and an assignment statement.
+I also haven't implemented if statements yet.
+But I believe the rest should work fine, and the printer works as expected on a known good AST.

 # Benchmarks

 In the `benches/resources` folder I included all of the `.emj` files that were